giacomini/esc15/architecture/perf.markdown

    * Remove “random_shuffle”
    * Increase number of Derived Classes
    * Try to change the order in the vector of pointers
+   * Try to see if using an _ad-hoc_ type identification makes a difference